-Based on the number of shares of common stock outstanding as of December 31, 2012, upon closing of this offering, 24,410,085 shares of common stock will be outstanding, assuming no exercise of the underwriters' over-allotment option and no exercise of options or warrants.
+Based on the number of shares of common stock outstanding as of December 31, 2012, upon closing of this offering, shares of common stock will be outstanding, assuming no exercise of the underwriters' over-allotment option and no exercise of options or warrants.
 All of the shares sold in this offering will be freely tradable unless held by an affiliate of ours.
-Except as set forth below, the remaining 17,090,085 shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements.
+Except as set forth below, the remaining shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements.
+In addition, any shares sold in this offering to entities affiliated with our existing stockholders and directors will be subject to lock-up agreements.
 These remaining shares will generally become available for sale in the public market as follows:

-- No restricted shares will be eligible for immediate sale upon the closing of this offering; - Up to 3,720,737 restricted shares will be eligible for sale under Rule 144 or Rule 701 upon expiration of lock-up agreements at least 180 days after the date of this offering; and - The remainder of the restricted shares will be eligible for sale from time to time thereafter upon expiration of their respective one-year holding periods under Rule 144, but could be sold earlier if the holders exercise any available registration rights.
+- No restricted shares will be eligible for immediate sale upon the closing of this offering; - Up to restricted shares will be eligible for sale under Rule 144 or Rule 701 upon expiration of lock-up agreements at least 180 days after the date of this offering; and - The remainder of the restricted shares will be eligible for sale from time to time thereafter upon expiration of their respective one-year holding periods under Rule 144, but could be sold earlier if the holders exercise any available registration rights.